OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/implicit_comps/defining_icomps.rst

    :width: 50%
    :alt: diagram of a simple circuit with two resistors and one diode

-In order to find the voltages we'll employ kirchoff's law and solve for the voltages needed at each node to drive the net-current 0.
+In order to find the voltages we'll employ Kirchoff's law and solve for the voltages needed at each node to drive the net-current to 0.

 This means that the voltages at each node are *state variables* for the analysis.
 In other words, V1 and V2 are defined implicitly by the following residual equation: